SachithKasthuriarachchi/GPA-Calculator/README.md

 # GPA-Calculator
 Calculates the grade point average of a given semester.

 This app is designed for the undergraduates to be able to calculate their GPA, once a result is released.
-Therefore, no method is implemented to calculate the CGPA.
+The new dashboard will display the overall GPA too